mauli/okta-oauth2-login-using-spring-boot/README.md

-# Facebook Oauth2 login using Spring Boot
+# Okta Oauth2 login using Spring Boot

+Simple Okta OAuth 2 authentication application with Login and Logout.
+This app can be intigrated with any Java, Spring or backend framework.
+You can extend this as per your needs.

-## Spring Boot, OAuth2 Authentication, Facebook API
+## Spring Boot, OAuth2 Authentication, Okta API

 ## Requirements